You are here

 Many of the monuments and memorials in the nation’s capital honor servicemen and women, and the city’s museums are packed with important military history that sheds light on the immense sacrifices that American armed forces have made to protect this country.
 On Veterans Day, commemorations at the city’s memorials and museums make for perfect ways to celebrate and honor the holiday.
 Explore the full range of things to do and places to go on Veterans Day.

 Fall is the best time to be a sports fan in the nation’s capital.
-The 2018 Stanley Cup Champion Washington Capitals begin their NHL title defense in October, the NFL season revs to life and the championship hopes for the Washington Wizards are renewed once more as the NBA season returns.
+The Washington Capitals take to the ice in October, the Washington Redskins' season revs to life and the championship hopes for the Washington Wizards are renewed once more as the NBA season returns.
 And don't forget about Major League Soccer's D.C.
-United, which brings out the ultimate fan experience and a lively crowd for every match at the brand-new Audi Field.
+United, which brings out the ultimate fan experience and a lively crowd for every match at Audi Field.
 Fortunately for you, that means there are plenty of reasons to attend a sporting event this fall in DC.

 If watching sports indoors on a huge flat-screen TV is more your scene, then join like-minded DC sports fans at these bars and restaurants where free-flowing beer and oodles of team spirit.
 So cozy up to the bar, order a brew and some apps and get to cheering.